PlanQK/EnergyUnitCommitment/README.md

 ### Generating test networks
 The script `problemGenerator.py` generates random problem instances of the unit commitment problem.
 You can speficy the number of busses and the average capacity of a transmission line when calling it.
-These networks will be written to `sweepNetworks`.
-(TODO: Change it to write to `sweepNetworks` and not `Problemset`)
+These networks will be written to `networks`.
+(TODO: Change it to write to `networks` and not `Problemset`)
 The script `input/convert_to_json.py` can be used to convert pypsa networks into json files, which is the format used by the planqk service.